amitnino/metronome-first/README.md

 # metronome-first
-This is a web app for a simple online metronome.
+This is a web app for a simple online metronome using typescript.